fishen/wxa-core/README.md

 # Getting started

-To enable experimental support for decorators, you must enable the **experimentalDecorators** compiler option either on the command line or in your tsconfig.json, in addition, set **strictPropertyInitialization** to false is necessary.
+To enable experimental support for decorators, you must enable the **experimentalDecorators** compiler option either on the command line or in your tsconfig.json, in addition, set **strictPropertyInitialization** to false is required.
 ```
 {
   "compilerOptions": {